cake-build/website/input/docs/writing-builds/tasks/criteria.md

 ### Print message from Criteria

-Criteria's also takes message to print additional information when task is skipped.
+It's possible to pass a message to a criteria which will be shown in the output when a criteria is not satisfied and a task is skipped.

+Example:

 ```csharp
 Task("A")
     .WithCriteria(() => DateTime.Now.Second % 2 == 0, "Need even seconds.")
     .Does(() => {